Introduction

 Alternatives include:

-it’s harder to put in practice (need to run the model with a simulation engine, hook into it to rollout the policy, etc).
+• using a model of the environment (probabilistic, physics-based twin, etc) to evaluate both policies.
+This would offer robustness and coverage (any type of policy can be used), but it’s sometimes not available and it’s harder to put in practice (need to run the model with a simulation engine, hook into it to rollout the policy, etc).
+It introduces a bias:

-- in assuming model accurately captures transition dynamics of the environment, e.g. $\hat{p}(s’|a,s) \approx p(s’|a,s)$
+• in assuming model accurately captures transition dynamics of the environment, e.g. $\hat{p}(s’|a,s) \approx p(s’|a,s)$

-- in assuming trajectories can be replayed deterministically for the behavior policy $\pi_b$, which might not always be true (e.g. exploration is enabled under $\pi_b$).
+• in assuming trajectories can be replayed deterministically for the behavior policy $\pi_b$, which might not always be true (e.g. exploration is enabled under $\pi_b$).

-- post-deployment policies comparison with control context equivalence (CCE): if both $\pi_b$ and $\pi_e$ have been deployed, comparing their performance can be done if context equivalence can be ensured.
+• post-deployment policies comparison with control context equivalence (CCE): if both $\pi_b$ and $\pi_e$ have been deployed, comparing their performance can be done if context equivalence can be ensured.
 As with previous point, we can not only compare their value estimate, but also check their performance in details (per-goal).
-It also introduces a bias (full equivalence is impossible), and is only possible in an online manner ($\pi_e$ has to be deployed) which reduces its applicability (we often want to estimate performance whithout deploying).
+It also introduces a bias (full equivalence is impossible), and is only possible in an online manner ($\pi_e$ has to be deployed) which reduces its applicability (we often want to estimate performance without deploying).

-- online A/B testing: online A/B testing consists in deploying the candidate policy $\pi_e$ to a fraction of traffic while keeping the current policy $\pi_b$ on the remaining traffic, then comparing their outcomes under the same reward definition and operational constraints.
+• online A/B testing: online A/B testing consists in deploying the candidate policy $\pi_e$ to a fraction of traffic while keeping the current policy $\pi_b$ on the remaining traffic, then comparing their outcomes under the same reward definition and operational constraints.
 Online A/B testing is best used once offline screening (OPE or simulation) suggests a candidate is safe, and when monitoring and rollback mechanisms are in place.

 Comparison of the approaches:

-| Method | No deployment? | No model? | Handles long horizon? | Main risk |
+Method No deployment?
+No model?
+Handles long horizon?
+Main risk

 Conclusion